The Limits on The (allowed) Freedom of Speech

 People are free to do exactly what they are told. ― Ward Churchill

 However, there are always the undercover limits, those that you are not likely to get sued for practicing them, although you are very likely to get (at the very least) marginalized, defamed and underrepresented.
-The Nazis used this technique for a while against the Jews in Germany, it was called the Judenboykott and it was years before the Nuremberg Laws (the antisemitic laws that were enacted in Nazi Germany), it was a method for marginalizing and underrepresenting the Jewish people without the usage of any kind of law enforcement[cite:@pauley-1998-from-prejud-persec].
+The Nazis used this technique for a while against the Jews in Germany, it was called the Judenboykott and it was years before the Nuremberg Laws (the antisemitic laws that were enacted in Nazi Germany), it was a method for marginalizing and underrepresenting the Jewish people without the usage of any kind of law enforcement(Pauley 1998).

 As long as people are marginalized and distracted, [they] have no way to organize or articulate their sentiments, or even know that others have these sentiments.
 People assume that they are the only people with a crazy idea in their heads.